brandonskane/OrderedAnimations/readme.md

-OrderedOperations is an easy way to make animations occur in an serial FIFO queue.
+OrderedAnimations is an easy way to make animations occur in an serial FIFO queue.
 You don't need to deal with completion blocks or calculate delays.

 Example: